openwisp/openwisp-notifications/README.rst

 This feature requires you to allow `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`_ on your server.
 We use ``django-cors-headers`` module to easily setup CORS headers.
-Please refer `django-core-headers's setup documentation <https://github.com/adamchainz/django-cors-headers#setup>`_.
+Please refer `django-core-headers' setup documentation <https://github.com/adamchainz/django-cors-headers#setup>`_.

 Configure ``django-cors-headers`` settings as follows: